 Iron Deficiency Anemia, known as a Microcytic Anemia

 This form of Anemia is characterised by small Red Blood Cells which have reduced quantities of Haemoglobin resulting in a low Oxygen carrying capacity of the Red Blood Cells.
 The most common Anemia symptom is fatigue.
-Anemia is usually treated with Iron.
+Anemia treatment usually includes Iron.
 Vitamin C is important for the absorption of Iron.

 Megaloblastic Anemia, known as a Macrocytic Anemia